You're tuned to the most listened to radio talk show in America, Rush Limbaugh.

 26th year.

-And uh what, 24 of them at the top of the heap?
+And, what, 24 of them at the top of the heap?

 Great to have you here, folks.

-I am Rush Limbaugh, America's real anchor man, and the Doctor of Democracy.
+I am Rush Limbaugh, America's real anchor man and the doctor of democracy.

-Telephone number, if you want to be on the program is 800-282-282, and the email address, L Rushbow at EIB net com.
+Telephone number, if you want to be on the program, is 800-282-2882.

 Sergeant at arms grabs his gun, goes and shoots the shooter, and then casually walks back to the office, locks his gun up, job done, and got a five-minute heroic standing ovation in the House of Commons today in the Parliament.

-And I said, You wait.
+And I said, you wait.

-Well, it's not quite that, but from the Atlantic magazine.
+But it's not quite that, but from the Atlantic magazine, Canada's difficult relationship with long guns.

-Though the country has no second amendment, the struggle to control firearms has been a fraught one.
+Though the country has no Second Amendment, the struggle to control firearms has been a fraught one.

 As more details emerge from Wednesday's shooting attack in Ottawa's Parliament Hill, one immediate and inevitable consequence will be a sharp renewal of discourse about gun control laws in Canada.